 Treatment: Information obtained by a nurse, physician, or other member of your healthcare team will be recorded in your record along with orders, actions, observations, and your response to treatment.

 We will provide your physician or an alternate healthcare provider with copies of various reports that should assist him or her in treating you once you are discharged from the hospital.
-We share your health information outside of the Baylor System to assist in providing medical care.
+We share your health information outside of the Houston Methodist system to assist in providing medical care.

 Payment: A bill may be sent to you or your insurance company.
 The information on or accompanying the bill may include information about your diagnosis, procedures and supplies used.
-We may share such information outside of the Baylor system for payment purposes.
+We may share such information outside of the Houston Methodist system for payment purposes.

 Appointments and Alternatives: We may contact you to provide appointment reminders of information about treatment alternatives or other health-related benefits and services that may be of interest to you.